Sylt Travel Guide for Families: Where to Stay, What to Do, and What to Expect

 Food and Eating with Kids on Sylt

 Fish and seafood dominate menus across the island.
-Families with selective eaters will find more child-friendly options in Westerland and Wenningstedt, where a broader range of restaurants operates.
-In smaller villages, the menu options narrow considerably.
+Families with picky eaters will generally find the broadest selection in Westerland and Wenningstedt, where there are more casual restaurants and cafés.

 Practical Details Worth Knowing Before You Go